• Take Me Bak 'OME

 Tussaud's Wax Museum and Regent's Park.

 I only met Joan once - when I visited Don one time at the flat in Harley House.
-She wasn't friendly
+She was a bit frosty - and I didn't get to know her at all.

 Picture